Do you find the post useful? Please share

 Anyone who has ever tried to value a company has used some rules of thumb when conducting the financial ratio analysis.
 For me personally, these form a base upon which various stock screens and shortlists are structured.
 Looking for undervalued stocks can at times feel link looking for a needle in a haystack, and these rules of thumb can come in very handy ease the screening process and get to the shortlist faster, so we can quickly commence the joyous process of reading the appropriate financial statements and conducting a deeper due diligence on each stock.

 So what kind of financial ratio analysis we are talking about?
 Which stock market rules of thumb?

-Let’s start with stock market rules of thumb around some key valuation ratios that investors look at.
+Let’s start with stock market rules of thumb around some key valuation ratios that investors frequently look at.

 P/E Ratio Analysis: Insisting on a Low P/E Ratio may Cause You to Miss Greatly Undervalued Stocks: